UB-Mannheim/BeTrial/README.md

 For example above you should check the letter `j` in the word `just`.
 Which is `Ok`.

-The button `Count` displays an overview, about the current validation status.
+The button `Counts` displays an overview, about the current validation status.

 ![example-count](docs/img/example_count.png)